GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Yukon are $1,044 a year including full coverage.
-Comprehensive costs approximately $186 each year, collision insurance costs $226, and liability insurance costs $474.
-Liability-only insurance costs as little as $522 a year, and high-risk driver insurance costs around $2,238.
-Teenage drivers cost the most to insure at up to $4,152 a year.
+Average auto insurance rates for a GMC Yukon are $1,044 annually for full coverage insurance.
+Comprehensive costs an estimated $186 each year, collision costs $226, and liability insurance is $474.
+A policy with just liability insurance costs around $522 a year, with coverage for high-risk drivers costing around $2,238.
+16-year-old drivers receive the highest rates at $4,152 a year or more.

 Average premium for full coverage: $1,044

-Prices are based on $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and Yukon models.
+Includes $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 states and Yukon models.

 Use the form below to get customized rates for your location.